VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

 ### Permanent deletion of objects in S3 and compatible storages

-By default, when using S3 compatible storages, `vmbackup` and `vmbackupmanager` will use the basic delete operation, which will delete current version of the object only.
+`vmbackup` and [vmbackupmanager](https://docs.victoriametrics.com/vmbackupmanager.html) use standard delete operation for S3-compatible object storage when pefrorming [incremental backups](#incremental-backups).
-In order to enforce removing all versions of an object when object is deleted, you need to use `-deleteAllObjectVersions` flag.
+This operation removes only the current version of the object.
+This works OK in most cases.

-Using this flag will enforce listing all versions of an object and deleting them one by one.
+Sometimes it is needed to remove all the versions of an object.
+In this case pass `-deleteAllObjectVersions` command-line flag to `vmbackup`.

 Alternatively, it is possible to use object storage lifecycle rules to remove non-current versions of objects automatically.
 Refer to the respective documentation for your object storage provider for more details.